 Low inclination to dribble

 There are many urban legends regarding a Shar Pei's cleanliness requirements.
 Rumor has it that the Shar Pei requires constant cleaning between the wrinkles and that it has a strong disposition to get dirty.
-Actually, the wrinkles on an adult Shar Pei are less defined than you may think and as are mobile don't tend to accumulate dirt.
+Actually, the wrinkles on an adult Shar Pei are less defined than you may think and, since they are mobile they don't tend to accumulate dirt.
 Best to keep the wrinkles around the face clean, especially in puppies.

 A Shar Pei can be kept clean without much effort